navee111/L3A-Random--generator/kravspecifikation.md

 ### bussiness name generation
 **FR8:** The system should generate creative business names by combining adjectives, nouns, or industry-related words.
-**FR9:** The system should display the generated business name in the results section with animation.
+**FR9:** The system should display the generated business name in the results section.

 ### general features
-**FR10:** The system should provide a responsive tab-based interface for users to switching between different generators. example below
+**FR10:** The system should provide a responsive tab-based interface for users to switching between different generators.Example below

 ![App Screenshot](RG.jpeg)

 **FR11:** The system should include a “Copy” button for each generator.
 **FR12:** The system should visually animate the result box each time new content is generated.